zpz/mpservice/README.md

 - Stream processing, i.e. processing a long, possibly infinite stream of input data, with multiple operators in the pipeline.
 A main use case is that one or more of the operators is I/O bound (think: calling an external service), hence can benefit from concurrency.
-Both sync and async interfaces are provided.

-The serving and streaming utilities can be combined because a `mpservice.mpserver.MPServer` instance, while doing heavy-lifting in other processes, acts as an
+The serving and streaming utilities can be combined because a `mpservice.mpserver.MPServer` instance, while doing heavy-lifting in other processes, acts as an I/O bound operator in the main process.
+Indeed, `mpservice.mpserver.MPServer` provides method `stream` for using the server to process data streams.

-I/O bound operator in the main process.
-Indeed, `mpservice.mpserver.MPServer` provides methods `stream` and `async_stream` for using the server to process data streams.
+A `MPServer` object could be used either in "embedded" mode or to back a service.

-A `MPServer` object could be used either in "embedded" mode or to back a HTTP service.
-In the latter case, the `starlette` package is a viable choice for providing async service.
-A few utilities in `mpservice.http_server` assist with this use case.
+Utilities are provided in `mpservice.http` and `mpservice.socket` for the latter use case.

 The package also contains some other related utilities.